J2PCastro/devops-23-24-PSM-1231836/ca5/README.md

 docker-compose up -d
 ```

+This docker-compose file is an example of how to use `Docker in Docker` with `Jenkins`.
+For the purpose of this
+assignment, in order to explore and experiment different approaches we will use the instructions provided in the link
+above.
+This way we can have a better understanding of how to use `Jenkins` with `Docker` and how to create
+a `Dockerfile` to automate the installation of `Jenkins` and the necessary plugins.

 ## Access Jenkins

 After running the above command, `Jenkins` should be running and accessible at `http://localhost:8080`.
 To access it